coq/coq/doc/sphinx/using/tools/coqdoc.rst

 **Hyperlink options**

-  :--glob-from file: Make references using Coq globalizations from file
+  :--glob-from file: Make references using Rocq globalizations from file
     file.
-(Such globalizations are obtained with Coq option ``-dump-glob``).
+(Such globalizations are obtained with Rocq option ``-dump-glob``).
-  :--no-externals: Do not insert links to the Coq standard library.
+  :--no-externals: Do not insert links to the Rocq standard library.
   :--external url coqdir: Use given URL for linking references whose
     name starts with prefix ``coqdir``.
-  :--coqlib_url url: Set base URL for the Coq standard library (default is
+  :--coqlib_url url: Set base URL for the Rocq standard library (default is
     `<http://coq.inria.fr/library/>`_).
-This is equivalent to ``--external url Coq``.
+This is equivalent to ``--external url Stdlib``.
-  :-R dir coqdir: Recursively map physical directory dir to Coq logical
+  :-R dir coqdir: Recursively map physical directory dir to Rocq logical
-    directory  ``coqdir`` (similarly to Coq option ``-R``).
+    directory  ``coqdir`` (similarly to Rocq option ``-R``).
-  :-Q dir coqdir: Map physical directory dir to Coq logical
+  :-Q dir coqdir: Map physical directory dir to Rocq logical
-    directory  ``coqdir`` (similarly to Coq option ``-Q``).
+    directory  ``coqdir`` (similarly to Rocq option ``-Q``).

     .. note::